Namrah-99/DSA-in-JS/data-structures/details/objects/general.md

 console.log(personObj); // Output: { name: "Alice", age: "30" } (values are strings)
 ```

+### Time Complexity: O(n)
+Creating a URLSearchParams object and converting it to an object both involve iterating over the key-value pairs in the queryString.
+Here, n is the number of key-value pairs in the queryString.

 Using a loop and manual parsing (older approach, consider URLSearchParams for complex logic):
 ```javascript
 const queryString = "name=Alice&age=30";